silicoLLC/silico.org/cv.md

 *Client: Life Biosciences, LLC*

 - Generated **second and third-generation sequencing genome sequencing** and **RNA-seq** data on a novel fungus genome displaying clinically-desirable enzymatic activities.
 Completely **assembled** (telomere to telomere) and **annotated** the genome to identify putative protein-coding genes.
 Combined the annotated genome with **shotgun proteomics** to identify candidate proteins responsible for the desirable properties for subsequent biochemical screening in order to enable the development of a recombinantly-manufactured therapeutic.
-*Client: Liberty Biosecurity, LLC*
+*Client: Confidential*

 - Developed a novel, rapid, equipment-free, highly-efficient DNA extraction technique deployable in space.
 Applied this DNA extraction technique on low-biomass environmental samples and performed **shotgun metagenomics** for microbial species abundance measurements and source-tracking contaminants of sterilization-resistant bacteria isolated from NASA spacecraft assembly facilities.
 Manuscript under review.
 *Client: Liberty Biosecurity, LLC.*

-- Applied illumina sequencing, and **Hi-C** scaffolding, to **assemble** (telomere to telomere) the muscadine grape genome.
+- Applied illumina sequencing, and **Hi-C** scaffolding, to **assemble** (telomere to telomere) a large plant genome.
 Manuscript in preparation.
 *Client: Florida A&M University.*

 - Presented progress and findings directly to Scientific Advisory Boards, Executive Boards, and Chief Executive/Scientific Officers.

 ## Research Fellow, Harvard Medical School
-I am currently a Research Fellow at Harvard Medical School, where I am studying the **molecular mechanisms of aging**.
-I generate, analyze, and integrate large-scale genomic datasets to understand the molecular mechanisms of aging with the ultimate goal of exploiting this information to develop **anti-aging interventions**.
+I am currently a Research Fellow at Harvard Medical School.
+I generate, analyze, and integrate large-scale genomic datasets to understand the **molecular mechanisms of aging** with the ultimate goal of exploiting this information to develop **anti-aging interventions**.

 #### Awards
 - Awarded the Harvard Translational Research in Aging Training Program (T32) Postdoctoral Award.